© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Popham Beacons round barrow cemetery is a scheduled monument protected by Historic England under reference 1017887.
 View the official record →

-Popham Beacons is a round barrow cemetery located in Hampshire, England, comprising a Bronze Age burial ground of considerable archaeological importance.
+Popham Beacons is a Bronze Age round barrow cemetery located in Hampshire, England, comprising multiple burial mounds of Prehistoric date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017887.

 Popham Beacons round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017887.